 All junior golfers participating in FCWT junior golf tournaments should familiarize themselves with the Pace of Play Policy.

-Rule 6-7 states, in part: “The Player shall play without undue delay and in accordance with the pace of play guidelines that the Committee may establish, “and thereafter prescribes penalties for slow play.
+Rule 5.6a states, in part: “A player must not unreasonably delay play, either when playing a hole or between two holes” and Rule 5.6b(3) allows the Committee to prescribe penalties for slow play.
 In order to prevent such a penalty, we suggest that you review carefully the following guidelines.

 Groups are expected to play at no more than the allotted time published for the event.
-The allotted time is 4-hours and 30-minutes for the 18-hole round or 15 minutes per hole.
+Generally, the allotted time is 4-hours and 30-minutes for the 18-hole round or 15 minutes per hole.

 Definition of “Out of Position”